 In addition, several participants found literary agents through the Forum and sold books to major publishers.

 Here's how it works: We've combed through our rolodex of hundreds of top-notch journalists, and have zeroed in on the top of the top.
 We've asked them to work with you directly, and the response has been overwhelming.
 They're ready to hear your news—and have agreed to consider you for their pieces, or to tell you why your pitch was inappropriate for their publication.
-At worst, you'll learn why your pitches aren't succeeding—valuable information in formulating new publicity strategies—and make contact with hundreds of new journalists that you can approach again.
-At best, you'll get coverage in dozens of top publications.
+At worst, you'll learn why your pitches aren't succeeding—valuable information in formulating new publicity strategies—and make contact with dozens of new journalists that you can approach again.
+At best, you'll get coverage in top publications.

 - Business columnist, New York Times

 - Business correspondent, USA Today

 - Writer, Good Housekeeping

 - Writer, People Magazine

 - Executive Editor, Fast Company

 - Writer, Reader's Digest